 Large Tear or Many Small Tears: Replace Vinyl Liner

 Using a patch kit is the best and easiest option for vinyl pools if the tear is small and there are not too many areas to patch up.
-For larger repairs, you may need to replace the entire vinyl liner.
+However, unfortunately, for larger repairs, you may need to replace the entire vinyl liner.
 Read my full article on replacing a vinyl pool liner for a step-by-step walkthrough.

-If you have a concrete pool leak, you’ll need to repair the pool plaster; read my guide on pool plaster repair.
+If you have a concrete pool leak, you’ll likely need to repair the pool plaster.
+However, if the crack is significant, consider contacting a professional for help.
+Read my guide on pool plaster repair for more on this.

 Get My Free Pool Care Checklist